H1B denied and looking for options to stay in the USA? Read on to find out ways to change status or file another H1B application.

 #2 Transfer filed before i94 expiry

-If you filed H1B transfer before i94 expiry, then you can go back to old employer and work for them if they have not yet withdrawn the H1B.
+If you filed an H1B transfer before the i94 expiry, then you can go back to your old employer and work for them if they have not yet withdrawn the H1B.

 Your status is still legal as i94 is still valid.

 You can also file another transfer application with same or new employer and then start working on receipt.

 - The first step is to go back to H1B status by starting work for an old H1B employer.

 - File H1B transfer while you are back in H1B status.

 - File H1B application with consular processing and wait outside the US if the old employer has already withdrawn H1B.